 Except there has been a change of plan, now it’s only going to be three days.
 This morning I found out I can get a COVID-19 shot Tuesday afternoon, so I’m probably going to cut my trip short and return home Monday, rather than rushing to hike out Tuesday morning.

 I cannot be bothered to unload the extra food.
 Anyway, I may change my mind and stay the extra night.
 Time will tell.
 Before I get to go, I have a work (Deanery) meeting to attend, then it’s off into the woods for me.

 I’ve rearranged the way I pack the outside pockets of my backpack and it’s a lot easier to get to everything and I’ve got more room inside my pack too.
 Review, revise and improve.
 It’s a continuous process.

 I had three goals:

 - Complete hiking all the official trails at Piney Creek Wilderness.
-I have not hiked the entire length of the Piney Creek Trail, because the western end is badly overgrown and difficult to hike.
-I’ve not hiked the Woods Trail at the western end of the wilderness, and I’ve not hiked the entire length of the Siloam Spring Trail, which is a spur trail off the Piney Creek Trail and The Siloam Spring Trailhead.
+I have not hiked the entire length of the Piney Creek Trail because the western end is badly overgrown and difficult to hike.
+I’ve not hiked the Woods Trail at the western end of the wilderness, and I’ve not hiked the entire length of the Siloam Spring Trail, which runs between the Piney Creek Trail and The Siloam Spring Trailhead.